simonmichael/hledger/hledger-lib/hledger_timedot.m4.md

 Quantities can be written as:

-- time dots: a sequence of dots (.) representing quarter hours.
+- dots: a sequence of dots (.) representing quarter hours.
   Spaces may optionally be used for grouping.
   Eg: .... ..